Condensate Fraction Scaling and Berezinskii-Kosterlitz-Thouless Transition of Superconductivity and Superfluidity

 We have uncovered the scaling behaviors of condensate fraction and developed schemes based on this quantity to estimate BKT transition temperature in the 2D attractive Fermi-Hubbard model.
-These behaviors and schemes can be readily extended to other 2D correlated fermion systems exhibiting superconductivity or superfluidity, including those with spin-orbit coupling (SOC)~\cite{Shihao2016,Rosenberg2017,Song2024}, interacting Fermi gases~\cite{Shihao2015,YuanYao2022}.
+These behaviors and approaches can be readily extended to other 2D correlated fermion systems that exhibit superconductivity or superfluidity, including bilayer models~\cite{Zujev2014,Fontenele2024,Prasad2014,Prasad2022,Prasad2024}, systems with spin-orbit coupling (SOC)~\cite{Shihao2016,Rosenberg2017,Song2024}, and interacting Fermi gases~\cite{Shihao2015,YuanYao2022}.
 In the presence of SOC, condensate fraction can be similarly computed from a modified pairing matrix $M_{\mathbf{k}\mathbf{k}^{\prime}}$, which incorporates both spin-singlet and spin-triplet pairing~\cite{Song2024,CondnstNote}.
 Accordingly, the pairing correlators suffer the same issues as shown in Fig.~\ref{fig:Fig01CondScaling}(b) and the accompanying text, while the logarithmic scaling of $T_{\rm BKT}(L)$ derived from condensate fraction proves to be an efficient way to obtain $T_{\rm BKT}$ at TDL~\cite{Song2024}.
-In a 2D Fermi gas, the dilute limit $n\to0$ can cause the pairing correlator and superfluid density to exhibit vanishing signals, even in finite system calculations.
+In a 2D Fermi gas, the dilute limit $n\to0$ renders the pairing correlator and superfluid density to exhibit vanishing signals, even in the finite system simulations.
 As a result, condensate fraction becomes the most reliable observable for extracting the transition temperature.
 To obtain the final $T_{\rm BKT}$ (in unit of Fermi temperature $T_F$), a two-step extrapolation procedure for $T_{\rm BKT}(L,N_e)$ sequentially towards $L\to\infty$ and $N_e\to\infty$ is required.
 As shown in our previous work~\cite{YuanYao2022}, $T_{\rm BKT}(L,N_e)$ exhibits a linear dependence on $1/L^2$ at fixed $N_e$, while the extrapolated value $T_{\rm BKT}(L=\infty,N_e)$ follows a logarithmic scaling with $N_e$.